CeluTaumos/CeluTaumos/README.md

 ### 👩‍💻 About Me:
 - 💻 I'm a web developer with a passion for UX/UI design.
 - ✍ In my free time, I'm an illustrator.
-You can check out my art on Instagram: [@luzzznocturnaaa](https://www.instagram.com/luzzznocturnaaa/).
+You can check out my art on Behance: [@luzzznocturnaaa](https://www.behance.net/luzzznocturnaaa).
 - 🦹‍♀️ Aspiring to bridge the gap between technology and user experience by creating intuitive and aesthetically pleasing interfaces.